 Broadly, there are three types of community sport facilities involved in this research: Type 1, which are large artificial grass pitches with indoor facilities; Type 2, medium-size artificial grass pitches and facilities that are open access; and Type 3, small, local, open access facilities, often described as Multi-Use Games Areas (MUGAs).
 These operations are often managed by third sector sport organisations, or by local government, which makes them particularly suitable for this article.
-The management teams often include a chief executive and/or a person of responsibility, who generally lead a steering committee of internal staff, volunteers and external stakeholders.
+The management teams often include a chief executive and/or a person of responsibility, who generally leads a steering committee of internal staff, volunteers and external stakeholders.
 These stakeholders include partner organisations, funders and local community representatives.
 Levels of munificence for all of the facilities have fallen because of government funding cuts.
 They therefore have an increased need to display dynamism, because they find themselves in competition for resources which have become more scarce since 2010.

 Methodology

+Participants

-This research utilises qualitative data captured from in-depth semi-structured interviews with senior stakeholders working across community sport facilities, including facilities managers and regional and national funding representatives (N=24) covering all nine regions in England.
-The study aims to increased understanding of how political change and subsequent austerity policy measures have been experienced by those working in community sport sites, and how this has formed resource dependence in organisations and their surrounding environment.
+This research utilises qualitative data captured from in-depth semi-structured interviews with senior stakeholders working across community sport facilities, including facilities managers and regional and national funding representatives (N=24).
+These two groups of participants provided the research with coverage across all geographical nine regions in England.
+The study aims to increased understanding of how political change and subsequent austerity policy measures have been experienced by those working in community sport facilities, and how this has formed resource dependence in organisations and their surrounding environment.
 A purposive sampling approach was utilised to select senior figures (N=24) selected from the senior management teams of community sport facilities based in the major geographical regions of England (n=12), regional grant managers responsible for distributing funding to community sport facilities (n=6), and national funders of community sport facilities from both third sector and corporate organisations (n=6).
 The sample was based on organisations and facilities that offered a range of sizes (type 1, 2 and 3).
 All grant managers had worked in some capacity with the participating community sport facility managers.
-Participants were selected from a national database of held by a national funder of community sport facilities.
+Participants were selected from a national database of facilities held by a national funder of community sport facilities.
 Consideration was given to ensure all of the community sport facility participants had worked or volunteered at their respective organisation in excess of one year and held strategic or senior positions of influence with decision-making and/or management responsibilities.
 Further, each of the national funders of community sport facilities from the third sector and corporate funders had more than six years’ experience working with, and commissioning, community sport facilities.
 This provided them with experience covering most of the period of austerity.
-Following this, all of the 24 participantsinvitations to participate were accepted.
+Following this, all of the 24 participants were chosen to offer a wide range of geographical regions and different size of sport facilities.
+The researchers had no prior relationships with any participants and all invitations to participate were accepted.
 Prior to the interview, participants provided informed consent to take part.

+Measures